friday27/backend-dev/leetcode_note.md

 1184\.
 Distance Between Bus Stops
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)
 1277\.
 Count Square Submatrices with All Ones **(Review)**
+1299\.
+Replace Elements with Greatest Element on Right Side
+1302\.
+Deepest Leaves Sum
+1315\.
+Sum of Nodes with Even-Valued Grandparent
 1323\.
 Maximum 69 Number
 1342\.
 Number of Steps to Reduce a Number to Zero
 1346\.
 Check If N and Its Double Exist (To be improved)